cascadiajs/cascadiajs/app/markdown/2025/travel.md

 * 8909 Connecting Bus
 * Arriving in Seattle King St Station at 3:30pm.

-After you purchase your tickets, please [RSVP here](https://airtable.com/app4aehCXEydAuxKX/shrGMtQacna7N6YLw) so we know who's coming and can get your all connected!
+After you purchase your tickets, please [RSVP here](https://airtable.com/app4aehCXEydAuxKX/shrGMtQacna7N6YLw) so we know who's coming and can get you all connected!

 <div class="cta secondary"><a target="_blank" href="https://www.amtrak.com/home.html">Buy Train or Bus Ticket</a></div>